 The key to sustaining a healthy lawn is by providing a good quality top(soil), installed at a consistent sufficient depth above the subgrade, rubble or poor quality B horizon soil.
 Many lawns or turfed recreational areas are installed on poorer quality soil because the existing topsoil has been stripped away during the construction or earthwork phase of the project.

 In unrestricted conditions high proportions of the turfgrass root system can be found at 20-30 cm.
 A soil of this depth, whilst it might be ideal for plant growth, is prohibitively expensive for many home owners.
-Many of the benefits of such a "soil tank" can be realised with a 10-15 cm turf underlay using good quality soil.
+Many of the benefits of such a soil can be realised with a 10 cm to 15 cm turf underlay using good quality soil.
 However for shallow soils (claypan and rock), aim for a minimum depth of 20 cm.
 At times, underlying drainage issues will need attention prior to installing topsoil.

 Increasing the soil depth from 10 to 20 cm over an area of 150 square metres means that the soil can hold an additional 19,000 litres of water.
 Adding an additional 10 cms of depth (taking it to 30 cms) over that area increases the water held by an additional 10,300 litres.

-Topdressing materials can range from 100% washed sand to say 790% sand and 10% organics, or 70% sand and 30% organics.
-Topdressing applications can range from as little as 1 mm deep for thatch control to a suggested maximum of 10 mm deep for filling low spots and very minor undulations with a turfed area.
-It is recommended that topdressing only be done when the turf is actively growing and all topdressing material be “worked into" the turf canopy, to ensure a minimum 50% to 90 % of the plant leaf is exposed prior to the completion of work and before the turf is irrigated.
-This is to ensure the turf is not smothered and can still receive essential sunlight and not "cook" under the topdressing material.
-To facilitate the topdressing material to enter the turf canopy, this can be done by either a modified drag mat made out of plastic, synthetic turf or brushes/broom heads is an excelent way to move the topdressing material through the canopy.
+Topdressing materials can range from 100% washed sand to say 790% sand and 10% organics, or 70% sand and 30% soil/loam.
+Topdressing applications can be as little as 1 mm deep for thatch control, to a suggested maximum 10 mm deep for filling low spots and very minor undulations with a turfed area.
+It is recommended that topdressing only be done when the turf is actively growing and all topdressing material is to be worked into the turf canopy, to ensure a minimum 70% to 90% of the plant leaf is exposed prior to the completion of work and before the turf is irrigated.
+This is to ensure the turf is not smothered and can still receive essential sunlight.
+Using a modified drag mat made out of plastic, synthetic turf or brushes/broom heads is an excelent way to move the topdressing material through the canopy.

 As a general rule of thumb, 1 cubic metre of washed sand provides a healthy topdress for 100m2 of lawn.